 Good

 Kempston Academy is dedicated to ensuring that its students are well prepared for the next stage of their lives.
-In the 2024 leavers' cohort, 40% of students progressed to university, while 21% moved directly into employment.
-A smaller percentage of students pursued apprenticeships or further education at local colleges.
+Families comparing sixth-form options should ask for the latest destination split across university, employment, apprenticeships and further education at local colleges.

 The school's careers programme is comprehensive, providing students with the guidance they need to make informed choices about their futures.
 From Year 7 through to the Sixth Form, students have access to career advice, work experience opportunities, and interactions with local employers.
 This focus on leaver destinations ensures that students see a clear link between their current studies and their long term aspirations.

 Admissions for Year 7 entry at Kempston Academy are coordinated by the Bedford Borough Council School Admissions Service.
 The academy serves the Kempston and west Bedford areas, and it is a popular choice for local families.
-For the September 2026 intake, applications must be submitted via the council's online system by the national closing date of 31 October 2025.
+For the September 2027 intake, applications must be submitted via the council's online system by the national closing date of 31 October 2026, with offers due on 1 March 2027.

 Kempston Academy is a state funded academy, which means there are no tuition fees for students to attend.
 As a part of the Chiltern Learning Trust, the school receives its funding directly from the government, ensuring that high quality education remains accessible to all members of the community regardless of their financial background.